-CEHINT: You could repeat the code between Case"Value" and End If as many times as needed, depending upon how many values that you wanted to validate against.
+EHint: You could repeat the code between Case"Value" and End If as many times as needed, depending upon how many values that you wanted to validate against.
 You would simply modify the value, the validation condition, and the message as needed.

-• If a user types a value other than Repair or Clean in the Maintenance Type field, when the user enters ANY value in the Labor Cost field, the following message will be displayed:

-- alue] is not a valid Repair Type.
-[Entered Value] will be replaced with the value rentered.
-The code that defines this behavior is: Case Else Return FieldValidationStatus.Failure(CStr(CurrentEntity.Fields("EREPAI End Select REPAI_TYPE_CHR").Value) & " is not a valid Repair Type.") • tenance Typ ers a value in the Labor Cost field without first selecting a value in the Main- be field, the following message will be displayed: You must first select a Repain ode that defines this behavior is: Else Retur End If n FieldValidationStatus.Failure("You must first select a Repair Type.")
+• when the us be displayed es a value other than Repair or Clean in the Maintenance Type field, er enters ANY value in the Labor Cost field, the following message will d: [Entered Value] is not a valid Repair Type.
+[Entered Value] will be h the value that the user entered.
+The code that defines this behavior Return FieldValidationStatus.Failure(CStr(CurrentEntity.Fields("EREPAI REPAI_TYPE_CHR").Value) & " is not a valid Repair Type.") • Maintenance select a Rep ers a value in the Labor Cost field without first selecting a value in the e Type field, the following message will be displayed: You must first air Type .
+The code that defines this behavior is: